Sugar User Group: Best Practices in CRM and Marketing Automation Working Together

 Thank you to everyone who participated in this meeting!
 Below is the video recording of the meeting, general notes as well as the questions & answers.

 Still, have more questions about Sugar or the Customer Journey Plug-In?
-Feel free to post a question in the comments section, and we’ll be happy to answer!
+Feel free to reach out to our team here, and we’ll be happy to answer!

 - Recap of Last User Group Webinar

 - Feature Topic – Dynamic Duo: SugarCRM + Act-On Marketing Automation

 - Sugar Q&A Session